Sukender/bash-based-patcher/docs/README.md

 ### Won't-do
 What is was not meant for:
 - The toolset is not designed to get cool/beautiful installers.
 This is only an ugly command line maintaining two directories.
-Maybe building a GUI *ontop* of it would be clever.
+Maybe building a GUI *ontop* of it would be clever (*ncurses*-like could be an option).

 ## Author
 - **Sukender** (Benoit NEIL) - sukender at free dot fr